Russell Gleason

 Russell Gleason (February 6, 1908 – December 25, 1945) was an American actor who began his career at the very beginning of the talking film era.
-Born into an acting family, one of his earliest roles was in the 1930 classic film, All Quiet on the Western Front.
+He was born into an acting family, the son of actors Lucille and James Gleason.
+He had an early screen role in the 1930 film All Quiet on the Western Front.

 While still in the middle of a successful acting career, Gleason joined the U.S. Army in late 1943, during World War II.
 While awaiting deployment to Europe in December 1945 in New York City, Gleason fell to his death from a hotel window.
-He was the son of actors Lucille and James Gleason.

 Early life

 Gleason was born to actors Lucile (née Webster) and James Gleason on February 6, 1908, in Portland, Oregon, where his parents were acting in local theater productions.
 As a child, Gleason appeared on stage in some of the theatrical productions put on by his parents.
 His debut occurred when he was carried on stage by his grandmother to appear with his mother in The Heir to the Hooray.
 Growing up, he lived with his maternal grandmother in Oakland, California.
 During school years, he rarely saw his parents, but he acted with them in stock theater during summer vacations.